 rental car.
 We advise against attempting the route by scooter.
 Surface conditions may vary depending on recent rainfall.

 At the conclusion of the road is the ocean and a small developed beach access with a pavilion and paved parking spaces.

 Several bulldozed tracks put in by failed developments also lead to various points along the beach, but these poor condition roads have gotten increasingly worse over the last few years.
 We advise avoiding these areas.

 The chic and low-density

-Amanyaraall-inclusive resort is found at the southern end of Malcolm’s Road Beach.
+all-inclusive resort) is found at the southern end of Malcolm’s Road Beach.
 This expansive site offers luxury accommodation in private villas and pavilions.
-Amenities include a spa and yoga studio, fine dining restaurants, and an environmental discovery centre.
+Amenities include a spa and yoga studio, fine dining restaurants, and an environmental discovery center.